-When the first UK edition of Beth Gutcheon’s novel came out last year, I couldn’t resist the allure of the cover (below) in an oversized paperback format with French flaps; now available as a standard paperback (right), the new cover is also striking.
-Luckily the novel inside is worthy of the glamorous artworks, which represent a single snapshot in the lives of the three women the novel follows …
+When this novel was published, I couldn’t resist the allure of the cover in an oversized paperback format with French flaps.
+Luckily the novel inside is worthy of the glamorous outside image, which represents a single snapshot in the lives of the three women the novel follows …

 We start in 1960, when Loviah French is fifteen and enrolling at Miss Pratt’s – a boarding high school for girls.
 Lovie’s family are from Maine, and she’s a country girl having a hard time settling into this exclusive school that her folks can’t really afford.
 Thank heavens for Dinah.
 They met on their first day at school and will remain the best of friends for life through thick and thin.
 Dinah’s father is a teacher at the school in an exclusive gated community in New England, so she is outside the social set of the other girls.
 She is a keen observer of how it all works though, and she takes Lovie under her wing.

 Lovie’s other real friend is Avis – the shy only daughter of a socialite couple.
 They also meet at Miss Pratt’s when Avis, three years older, is assigned to be a mentor to Lovie in the classes in etiquette and conversation leading up to coming out as debutantes.
 Although Avis and Dinah know of each other, at this stage, they are individually friends with Lovie.

 Lovie narrates their story and tells how they all came by their careers – Lovie being apprenticed to a dress designer, and eventually setting up an exclusive boutique of her own; Dinah becoming a journalist and having a successful gossip column; and Avis indulging her love of art becoming an expert at an auction house.